 LCA doesn’t agree with that reasoning either.

 “How many would take that gamble?”
 Kay Cofrancesco, a spokesperson for the LCA, told MDD in an email.
 “The best option would be to remove the lung cancer and treat it early.”
-And she noted that The International Early Lung Cancer Action Project (I-ELCAP)] demonstrates 88% 10-year survival rate.”
+And she noted that The International Early Lung Cancer Action Project (I-ELCAP) demonstrates an 88% 10-year survival rate.”

-Bach last week told D&IW that most clinicians do not currently order CT to screen for lung cancer and that the guidelines serve to reassure them of that decision.
+Bach last week told MDD that most clinicians do not currently order CT to screen for lung cancer and that the guidelines serve to reassure them of that decision.

 But the LCA disagrees.